chinamike65/hugo-tuolesi/content/book3/book3en.md

 After understanding this, we should be able to realize that making use of the human body to practice liberation will be faster.

 Therefore, after you have obtained a precious human body full of freedom and time, you cannot waste it.
-Ashvaghosha Bodhisattva (Ma Ming) said in the Treatise on the Treasure Box of Good Talk:
+Ashvaghosha Bodhisattva (Ma Ming) said in the Book of Glory:

+>
-Those who have obtained a human life rich in virtues
+>Those who have obtained a human life rich in virtues
+>

-Through accumulation of merit over innumerable eons,
+>Through accumulation of merit over innumerable eons,
+>

-And who then, due to confusion in this life,
+>And who then, due to confusion in this life,
+>

-Fails to accumulate even the slightest treasury of merit
+>Fails to accumulate even the slightest treasury of merit
+>

-Will in future lifetimes
+>Will in future lifetimes

-Enter the house of unbearable sorrow.
+>Enter the house of unbearable sorrow.
+>

-Like the traders who go to a land of
+>Like the traders who go to a land of jewels
+>

-jewels And return home empty-handed,
+>And return home empty-handed,
+>

-It means that there is nothing more stupid in the world than a businessman who, without regard for life or death, goes to a treasure land full of treasures in the sea, and then comes home empty-handed without finding anything.
+It means that there is nothing more stupid in the world than a merchant who, without regard for life or death, goes to a treasure land full of treasures in the sea, and then comes home empty-handed without finding anything.

 We should also think this way: just like when you arrive at the treasure island, you cannot go back empty-handed; if you get a wish-fulfilling treasure, you cannot just throw it away.